-The Naval War College is accredited by the New England Association of Schools and Colleges to award qualified resident U.S. graduates of the College of Naval Warfare (CNW) with a Master of Arts degree in National Security and Strategic Studies and graduates of the College of Naval Command and Staff (CNC&S) with a Master of Arts degree in Defense and Strategic Studies.
-The College is also accredited by the chairman, Joint Chiefs of Staff to award JPME Phase I credit for the intermediate program and JPME Phase II credit for the senior course.
-Graduates from the international programs receive a NWC diploma.
+The Naval War College is accredited by the New England Association of Schools and Colleges to award qualified resident U.S. graduates of the College of Naval Warfare (CNW) with a Master of Arts degree in National Security and Strategic Studies and graduates of the College of Naval Command and Staff (CNC&S) with a Master of

+Arts degree in Defense and Strategic Studies.
+The College is also accredited by the Chairman, Joint Chiefs of Staff to award JPME Phase I credit for the intermediate program and JPME Phase II credit for the senior course.
+Graduates from the international programs receive a NWC diploma and have the option to enroll in a program leading to a degree.
 The Naval War College is also accredited to award the same Master of Arts degree in Defense and Strategic Studies to qualified non-resident students who complete the Graduate Degree Program.
 They are admitted to the non-resident Graduate Degree Program, and then complete the electives requirements for the degree.